 While attending school to get a degree in English, Madeleine was trying to figure out how she could combine her passions for writing and business to create a career.
 For one of her digital marketing classes, Madeleine was tasked with building a website, creating advertisements, and driving traffic to said website.
 So, Madeleine decided to create a blog full of advice for small businesses and called it “Succeeding Small”.
 At that very moment, the Succeeding Small story began.

-In the same class, a company came in one day and gave a guest lecture and told the class they were hiring interns.
+A company came to guest lecture in Madeleine’s digital marketing class one day and said that they were hiring interns.
 Now, what do you think happened next?
 That’s right, Madeleine accepted an internship with this agency where she learned the ins and outs of search engine optimization.
-Quickly, Madeleine realized that SEO was an amazing tool that could be used to help make real, impactful changes for small businesses, including those of her family.
+Quickly, Madeleine realized that SEO could be used to help make real, impactful changes for small businesses.
+This included those of her family.

 Starting Succeeding Small

-When Madeleine founded Succeeding Small, she knew she wanted to be able to integrate what she learned about SEO into business strategies for other companies.
-She had seen how much SEO helped her family’s various small businesses and she wanted to be able to provide the same high-quality digital marketing services to help the small businesses of her community.
+When Madeleine founded Succeeding Small, she wanted the ability to integrate her SEO knowledge into business strategies for other companies.
+She had seen how much SEO helped her family’s various small businesses.
+This inspired her to provide the same high-quality digital marketing services to help the small businesses of her community.

 Believe it or not, Succeeding Small was created overnight.
 Madeleine bought her trade name, built a one-page website, made a logo on PowerPoint, printed out business cards on card stock, and decided to attend a networking event the following day to see what would happen.
-There may not have been a formal business plan or thought-out strategy, but Madeleine had the one thing you need to start a small business: passion.
+There was no formal business plan or thought-out strategy.
+All Madeleine had was the one thing you need to start a small business: passion.

 Many small business owners approached Madeleine after the networking event and were curious about learning more about Succeeding Small’s services.
 In fact, Madeleine got five clients simply from attending that networking event that she decided to attend on a whim.
-This solidified Madeleine’s belief that there was a gap in the market and she could truly help small businesses succeed.
+This solidified Madeleine’s belief that there was a market gap and that she could truly help small businesses succeed.

 How Has Succeeding Small Grown?

-Since Madeleine first began Succeeding Small nearly five years ago as a solopreneur, she has grown her company to include a team of eight creatives and has built an internship program.
-It was extremely important to Madeleine to create an internship program because that’s where she first got her exposure to a marketing agency.
+Madeleine first began Succeeding Small nearly five years ago as a solopreneur.
+Since then, she has grown her company to include a team of eight creatives and has built an internship program.
+Madeleine first got exposed to a marketing agency through an internship.
+This made it extremely important to her to create an internship program of her own.

 Madeleine understands that Succeeding Small continues to grow and develop every day, and where the agency is today is completely different than where it was 6 months ago, 2 years ago, and 4 years ago.
 She also knows that it will continue to develop and change, which is what drove her to launch a podcast in the first place.
-Madeleine was on her own when she began Succeeding Small and had to find answers and learn lessons along the way, but she doesn’t want you to be alone while you’re navigating your small business journey.
+Madeleine was on her own when she began Succeeding Small and had to find answers and learn lessons along the way.
+However, she doesn’t want YOU to be alone while you’re navigating your small business journey.